 Stakeholder Map

 : map of stakeholders’ RASCI relationship to a project.
-Along with a User Persona catalogue, is used to develop Stakeholder Requirements.
+Along with a user persona catalogue, is used to develop Stakeholder Requirements.

 Stakeholder Requirements

 : a catalogue of Stakeholders desires of how they can contribute to meeting the why of Business Requirements, while not yet analysing what needs to be made available to support what they do (see System Functional Requirements).